subho406/mlstm_kernels/README.md

 `Test chunkwise-triton target=max_triton_v3 vs. baseline=parallel_stable_ag with S=4096, B=1, NH=1, DHQK=16, DHHV=16, DTYPE=torch.float32`.

 This test tests the chunkwise triton kernel `max_triton_v3` against the `parallel_stable_ag` baseline and runs the `max_triton_v3` in dtype float32.
 It will compare the errors against the baseline in the same dtype (i.e. float32 here) and in float64.

-### Unit Test structure

-Our ground truth kernels are the parallel torch mLSTM implementations:

-- `'parallel--stable_torch_autograd'`: No subtraction when the forget gate matrix is computed.
-This is numerically more stable.
-- `'parallel--torch_autograd'`: Forget gate matrix is computed with subtraction.

-We then compare all our chunkwise kernels and recurrent kernels with these baselines.

-We use the recurrent kernels to check for numerical correctness of the initial state and the last state.

 ## Profiling Kernels with Nsight Systems & Nsight Compute